-Reservoir mask (also known as a non-rebreathable mask)
+Reservoir mask (also known as a non-rebreather mask)

 This type of mask delivers oxygen at concentrations between 60% and 90% when used at a flow rate of 10–15 l/min.³

-If the PaO2 is <10 kPa on air – the patient is hypoxaemic.
+If PaO2 is <10 kPa on air – the patient is hypoxaemic

-If the PaO2 is <8 kPa on air – the patient is severely hypoxaemic and in respiratory failure.
-When this is the case we next look at the PaCO2 to determine if this is type 1 or type 2 respiratory failure.
+If PaO2 is <8 kPa on air – the patient is severely hypoxaemic and in respiratory failure (when this is the case we next look at the PaCO2 to determine if this is type 1 or type 2 respiratory failure)